Generic Name: levonorgestrel intrauterine system (LEE voe nor JES trel IN tra UE ter ine SIS tem)

 What happens if I miss a dose?

-Since the Mirena intrauterine device continuously releases a low dose of levonorgestrel, missing a dose does not occur when using this form of levonorgestrel.
+Since the Mirena IUD continuously releases a low dose of levonorgestrel, missing a dose does not occur when using this form of levonorgestrel.

 What happens if I overdose?

-An overdose of levonorgestrel released from the Mirena intrauterine device is very unlikely to occur.
+An overdose of levonorgestrel released from the Mirena IUD is very unlikely to occur.

 What should I avoid while using Mirena?